Azure identity management security overview

 - Integrate Azure Active Directory single sign-on with SaaS apps

 Azure AD Application Proxy lets you publish on-premises applications, such as SharePoint sites, Outlook Web App, and IIS-based apps inside your private network and provides secure access to users outside your network.
-Application Proxy provides remote access and single sign-on (SSO) for many types of on-premises web applications with the thousands of SaaS applications that Azure AD supports.
-Employees can log in to your apps from home on their own devices and authenticate through this cloud-based proxy.
+Application Proxy provides remote access and SSO for many types of on-premises web applications with the thousands of SaaS applications that Azure AD supports.
+Employees can sign in to your apps from home on their own devices and authenticate through this cloud-based proxy.

 - Enabling Azure AD Application Proxy

 - Publish applications using Azure AD Application Proxy

 - Working with conditional access

 Azure Multi-Factor Authentication is a method of authentication that requires the use of more than one verification method and adds a critical second layer of security to user sign-ins and transactions.
 Multi-Factor Authentication helps safeguard access to data and applications while meeting user demand for a simple sign-in process.
 It delivers strong authentication via a range of verification options: phone calls, text messages, or mobile app notifications or verification codes and third-party OAuth tokens.

 - Multi-Factor Authentication

 Security monitoring, alerts, and machine learning-based reports that identify inconsistent access patterns can help you protect your business.
 You can use Azure AD access and usage reports to gain visibility into the integrity and security of your organization’s directory.
 With this information, a directory administrator can better determine where possible security risks might lie so that they can adequately plan to mitigate those risks.

 In the Azure portal, reports fall into the following categories: